Back

 Overview

-This course is will prepare participants to develop and implement an effective Pathogen Environmental Monitoring program that will achieve greater product safety and quality.
+This course will prepare participants to develop and implement an effective Pathogen Environmental Monitoring program that will achieve greater product safety and quality.
 The course will focus on pathogens of concern and the importance of environmental sampling programs.
 Potential sources of contamination will be identified and control steps outlined.
 Participants will work in small groups to develop an Environmental Monitoring Plan and discuss mitigation steps and corrective actions to control microbial contamination in a food processing facility.

 This course will provide attendees with information in key program areas: